 Fish oil is another supplement that is used often to reduce inflammation; many Pit Bull owners use fish oil just for this purpose.
 There are also other benefits that your dog can get from regularly consuming fish oil such as improving coat quality and shine and alleviating skin allergies.
 Check out this Pure Wild Alaskan Salmon Oil to include fish oil in your dog’s diet.

-- A TASTY & BODY-NOURISHING TREAT FOR CATS & DOGS - This Pure Salmon Oil from Zesty Paws is a natural fish oil additive supplement that support the skin, coat, hips and joints, heart, and immune system.
+- A TASTY & BODY NOURISHING TREAT FOR CATS & DOGS - Zesty Paws Wild Alaskan Salmon Oil is a natural fish oil additive supplement that supports the skin, coat, hips and joints, heart, and immune system.

-- POWERFUL OMEGA FATTY ACIDS - This premium Salmon Oil is rich with Omega-3 and Omega-6 fatty acid from EPA and DHA, which can help to keep skin and coats soft and healthy.
+- POWERFUL OMEGA FATTY ACIDS - This premium fish oil liquid formula is loaded with the healthy Omega-3 fatty acid (with EPA and DHA) to support health and wellness for your canine or feline companion.

 Get Your Dog Well-exercised